wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-iOS.md

 // 2FA signature - uses device-related key and user PIN code let auth = PowerAuthAuthentication.possessionWithPassword(password: "1234")

-do {
-    let signature = try powerAuthSDK.offlineSignature(with: auth, uriId: "/confirm/offline/operation", body: data, nonce: nonce) print("Signature is " + signature)
+_ = powerAuthSDK.offlineAuthorizationCode(with: auth, uriId: "/confirm/offline/operation", body: data, nonce: nonce) { authorizationCode, error in
+    if let authorizationCode {
+        print("Authorization code is " + authorizationCode)
+    }
-} catch _ {
+}
-    // In case of invalid configuration, invalid activation state, or other error }
 ```

 The application has to show that calculated signature to the user now, and the user has to re-type that code into the web application for verification.

 <!-- begin box info -->
-You can alter the length of the signature components in the `offlineSignatureComponentLength` property of the `PowerAuthConfiguration` object.
+You can alter the length of the signature components in the `offlineAuthorizationCodeComponentLength` property of the `PowerAuthConfiguration` object.
 <!-- end -->

 ### Verify Server-Signed Data